Understanding Lost Wages in a Personal Injury Case

 Tips

 Tips are included in a lost wages claim.
-However, if you’re not in the habit of reporting your tips, you’re not going to be able to recover for them.
-You need to be able to show that you claim your tips on your taxes or deposit them in your bank account on a regular basis.
+However, if you’re not in the habit of reporting your tips, you won’t be able to recover them.
+You need to be able to show that you claim your tips on your taxes or deposit them in your bank account regularly.

 The best evidence of lost wages is proof from your employer.
 They can easily explain what your lost wages are by writing a letter or providing additional documentation for validation.
 Your employer should consider including the following information in the letter to prove your lost wages.